scipy/scipy/doc/source/tutorial/ndimage.rst

      [0 0 0 0 1 0]]

 The result is a binary image, in which the individual objects still need to be identified and labeled.
-The function :func:`label` generates an array where each object is assigned a unique number:
+The function :obj:`label` generates an array where each object is assigned a unique number:

-    The :func:`label` function generates an array where the objects in the input are labeled with an integer index.
+    The :obj:`label` function generates an array where the objects in the input are labeled with an integer index.
 It returns a tuple consisting of the array of object labels and the number of objects found, unless the *output* parameter is given, in which case only